lebloism/link-not-followed-by-arachni/README.md

 The webapp has 5 pages :
 - index.html : the welcome page, with 2 links to list1 and list2
 - users/list1.xhtml : It contains a link "new user 1" which redirects to /users/edit1.xhtml.
-- users/edit1.xhtml : It contains only the text " THIS IS THE PAGE I WANT TO SCAN - 1"
+- users/edit1.xhtml : It contains the text " THIS IS THE PAGE I WANT TO SCAN - 1" and an link to itself
 - users/list2.xhtml : It contains a link "new user 2" which redirects to /users/edit2.xhtml.
-- users/edit2.xhtml : It contains only the text " THIS IS THE PAGE I WANT TO SCAN - 2"
+- users/edit2.xhtml : It contains the text " THIS IS THE PAGE I WANT TO SCAN - 2" and an link to itself

 I run Arachni with this command line : (my hostname is david-virtualbox)
 ```